Linuxmaster14/Linuxmaster-Docs/linux/lpic-2/201-linux-kernel.md

   /tmp/initramfs.dir ; cpio -e /tmp/initramfs
 * [ ] cp /boot/initramfs /tmp/initramfs.gz; gunzip /tmp/initramfs.gz; mount /tmp/initramfs /mnt/ -o loop -t initrd

+**Desc**:

+1. `cp /boot/initramfs /tmp/initramfs.gz` - This command copies the initramfs file from the /boot directory to `/tmp` and renames it to `initramfs.gz`.
+Note that this step assumes the initramfs file is compressed with gzip.
+If it's not a gzipped file, the `.gz` extension shouldn't be added.

+2. `gunzip /tmp/initramfs.gz` - This command decompresses the file initramfs.gz.
+After decompression, the file will be named `initramfs` in the `/tmp` directory.

+3. `mkdir /tmp/initramfs.dir` - This creates a new directory where the contents of the initramfs file will be extracted.

+4. `cd /tmp/initramfs.dir` - This changes the current working directory to the newly created directory.

+5. `cpio -i < /tmp/initramfs` - This command uses `cpio` to extract the contents of the initramfs file into the current directory (`/tmp/initramfs.dir`).
+The `-i` option stands for "extract".

-**40.** On a server running the 3.4.50-11 Linux kernel, which file in the /boot directory contains the kernel configuration parameters?&#x20;
+**40.** On a server running the 3.4.50-11 Linux kernel, which file in the /boot directory contains the kernel configuration parameters?

 * [ ] config-linux-3.4.50-11
 * [x] config-3.4.50-11